adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 9. It's a misuse of the standards

 Putting aside for the moment that placeholders themselves are problematic.
-If you're going to put *something* inside the field, it should be a hint, not the label.
+If you're going to put *something* inside the field, it should be the hint, not the label.

 ## 10. They require more work